Nancyliangqh/Sure-we-can/README.md

 ---
 **Expected Output**

-As we see in the yield curve, Markowitz Model shows the highest yield and High-Yield Model shows the lowest yield.
-In fact, Markowitz Model is the theoretical analysis which only focuses on the systematic risk of the whole market and ignores corporates’ factors that may affect the price.
-Based on probability and statistics, we get an ideal result, but it won’t make so much sense in reality.
-Then, we choose High-Yield Model, the most common strategy for investment, to choose stocks with highest yield.
-However, the stock price fluctuates frequently every day, so the portfolio can also change greatly compared with the former one.
-Due to frequent changes, we cannot share the value increments for one specific stock during a time period, that’s why we have the lowest yield using this model.
-Finally, we choose the more popular small-cap model to invest stocks with small capitalization as they have more chances to increase in values during a time period.
-Capitalization will be stable during one period, so our everyday’ portfolio won’t change greatly and we can share more returns through holding a stock for some time.
-Thus, the small-cap model gives us the best yield and we can use this strategy for investment in the future.
+As yield curves from three strategies showed, Markowitz Model gave the highest yield and High-Yield Model gave the lowest yield.
+In fact, Markowitz Model is a theoretical analysis that only focuses on the systematic risk of the entire stock market yet ignores corporate factors that may affect the stock prices.
+Thus, we got an ideal result based on statistics and probabilities, but it does not make much sense in the real market.
+Then, we checked the yield generated from High-Yield Model, the most common strategy for investment.
+As the stock prices fluctuates frequently every day, the highest stocks combination picked also changes greatly compare to the Markowitz Model.
+Due to the frequent changes, we cannot share the value increments for one specific stock during a time period, thus led to a very low yield in return.
+Finally, we chose a more popular model Small-Cap Model to determine the stocks to hold based on small capitalization as they have more potential to increase in values throughout the time.
+Capitalization will be stable during a time period, so our everyday-portfolio will not change greatly and thus share more returns through holding a stock for certain days.
+Looking at at the yield from Small-Cap Model, it gives us a better yield then High-Yield Model and we might could use this strategy for investment in the future.

 ---